A KAIST team has designed a new strategy for electronics that will mechanically transform into a wearable electronic device.

 “This technology could not have been achieved without interdisciplinary efforts,” said co-lead author Joo Yong Sim, who is a researcher with ETRI.
 “We worked together with electrical, mechanical, and biomedical engineers, as well as material scientists and neuroscientists to make this breakthrough.”

-This universal electronics platform allowed researchers to demonstrate applications that were highly adaptable and customizable, such as a multi-purpose personal electronics with variable stiffness and stretchability, a pressure sensor with tuneable bandwidth and sensitivity, and a neural probe that softens upon implantation into brain tissue.
+This universal electronics platform allowed researchers to demonstrate applications that were highly adaptable and customizable, such as multi-purpose personal electronics with variable stiffness and stretchability, a pressure sensor with tuneable bandwidth and sensitivity, and a neural probe that softens upon implantation into brain tissue.

 Applicable for both traditional and emerging electronics technologies, this breakthrough can potentially reshape the consumer electronics industry, especially in the biomedical and robotic domains.
-The researchers believe that with further development, this novel electronics technology can significantly impact the way we use electronics in our daily life.
+The researchers believe that with further development, this novel electronic technology can significantly impact the way we use electronics in our daily life.

 Reference: “Mechanically transformative electronics, sensors, and implantable devices” by Sang-Hyuk Byun1, Joo Yong Sim, Zhanan Zhou, Juhyun Lee, Raza Qazi, Marie C. Walicki, Kyle E. Parker, Matthew P. Haney, Su Hwan Choi, Ahnsei Shon, Graydon B. Gereau, John Bilbily, Shuo Li, Yuhao Liu, Woon-Hong Yeo, Jordan G. McCall, Jianliang Xiao and Jae-Woong Jeong, 1 November 2019, Science Advances.